bergesinstitute/graf-method/book-5-unit-1.md

 6. Did you go to the supermarket?
 7. When I was ten, I used to eat chocolate all the time.
 8. When I was living in Spain, I would sometimes go to my friend's house on Friday nights.
-9. Did you know she was going to the party?
-10. I always ask her for favors.
+9. I always ask her for favors.
-11. My cousin has a house in the woods.
+10. My cousin has a house in the woods.
-12. How did you meet your girlfriend?
+11. How did you meet your girlfriend?
-13. We used to listen to music all night long.
+12. We used to listen to music all night long.
-14. I couldn't go to work.
+13. I couldn't go to work.
 I was sick.
-15. I used to like football when I was younger.
+14. I used to like football when I was younger.
-16. On May 17th, 2014, I called Victor.
+15. On May 17th, 2014, I called Victor.
-17. I sent that letter ten days ago.
+16. I sent that letter ten days ago.

-## 2. Traducir, usando reflexivos/gustar.
+## 2. Traducir, usando reflexivos / gustar.
 Puedes usar un diccionario.

 1. I used to get up early in college.
 Now, I never get up early because I go to bed late.
 2. George took a shower and left his house.
 3. We always wash our hands in the morning.
 4. Did you brush your teeth?
 5. They always look at themselves in the mirror.
 6. I used to like country music.
-Now, I only like hip hop.
+Now I only like hip hop.
 7. I like apples.
 My friend Peter doesn't like apples.
 8. My sister likes to dance.
 She used to dance more in the past, but she still dances a little.
 9. Last night I washed my face.
 I always wash my face at night.
 I like to wash my face.

-## 3. Escribir cinco oraciones en presente, cinco en pretérito perfecto y cinco en pretérito imperfecto.
+## 3. Escribir tres oraciones en presente, tres en pretérito perfecto y tres en pretérito imperfecto

-Usa locuciones temporales (expresiones de tiempo) en todas las oraciones (*ayer por la noche, normalmente,* etc.)
+Usa locuciones temporales (expresiones de tiempo) en todas las oraciones (*ayer por la noche, normalmente,* etc.).

 💂 Use temporal locutions (time expressions) in all sentences (*ayer por la noche, normalmente,* etc.).